Numerical boundary flux functions that give provable bounds for nonlinear initial boundary value problems with open boundaries: A condition for nonlinearly bounded boundary flux functions

 \begin{remark} The statement \eqref{eq:generic_relation} is an algebraic relationship between the (possibly) vector valued numerical flux function $\statevec{F}^*_n$ and the nonlinearly stable SAT from Thm.~\ref{thm:SATTheorem}.
 This is similar in spirit to creating an entropy conservative numerical flux function, see, e.g., \cite{Tadmor2003,winters2021}.
 Once a set of characteristic-type variables $\Wvec$ and the corresponding scaling matrix $\LambMat$ are identified, it is an algebraic exercise from \eqref{eq:generic_relation} to determine the components of the numerical flux function. \end{remark}

+\revOne{Theorems~\ref{thm:SATTheorem} and \ref{thm:FluxTheorem} illustrate that $\Gvec$ contains the external boundary data needed to balance the boundary operator $\sqrtLambM\Wminus$ and acquire a bound.
+For complete details on the role of $\Gvec$ in the nonlinear SATs see~\cite{nordstrom2022nonlinear,nordstrom2023nonlinear,nordstrom2025open,nordstrom2025linear}.
+For the Burgers equation and the shallow water equations specific forms of $\Gvec$ and how they relate to the numerical flux functions will be derived in Secs.~\ref{sec:burgers_first} and \ref{sec:swe_BCS}, respectively. }

 To find a suitable numerical boundary flux function, one finds a transformation \eqref{eq:entFluxAlt}, where $\LambMat$ has the correct number of positive and negative entries to be consistent with linear theory.
 The condition \eqref{eq:generic_relation} uses two variable sets, $\statevec{V}$ and $\statevec{U}$, so there is a potential variable mismatch for the contraction.
 If they are the same, then $\statevec{F}^*_n$ can be computed directly, as described for a one dimensional example in Sec.~\ref{sec:burgers}.
 If they are different, we relate the variable sets $\statevec{V}$ and $\statevec{U}$ to each other, which we demonstrate for a two dimensional nonlinear system in Sec.~\ref{sec:swe}.
-After the variable discrepancy is resolved, we show how to construct the desired numerical boundary flux function.
+After the variable discrepancy is resolved, we show how to construct the desired numerical boundary flux function. \revTwo{ \begin{remark} The relation \eqref{eq:generic_relation} yields a valid numerical flux provided there exists a common set of variables, $\Zvec$, between the entropy variables $\Vvec$ and the variables $\Uvec$.
+The three variable sets constitute different representations of the same physical state and are related by invertible transformations.
+It is always possible to find $\Vvec(\Zvec) = \mmatrix{M}_{\Vvec}(\Zvec)\Zvec$ and $\Uvec(\Zvec) = \mmatrix{M}_{\Uvec}(\Zvec)\Zvec$ to rewrite the variables in terms of the common variables $\Zvec$ via an outer product representation \cite{horn2012}, e.g.,

+Importantly, the matrices $\mmatrix{M}_{\Vvec}(\Zvec)$ and $ \mmatrix{M}_{\Uvec}(\Zvec)$ are not unique and their entries may depend nonlinearly on $\Zvec$.
+Note that these matrices are \textit{not} Jacobians; they describe the variable transformation itself, rather than its differential.
+Substituting the transformations, \eqref{eq:generic_relation} becomes